midhunkalarikkal/FullDomain/Notes/js.md

 `Bind()`
 --------
 - The bind method is similar to the call method it does not immediately invoke the function.
-Instead, it returns a new copy of the function
-- It returns a new function with this permanently bound to the object we pass.we can optionally pass arguments, just like call().
+Instead, it returns a new copy of the function with `this` permanently bound to the object we pass. we can optionally pass arguments, just like call().
 ```js
 function greet(message) {
   console.log(`${message}, ${this.name}`);